Minnesota HiSET® Requirements

 • School ID w/photo and an original birth certificate (no photocopied birth certificates will be accepted)

-• any other form of government-issued photo ID with date-of-birth (national or foreign)
+• Any other form of government-issued photo ID with date-of-birth (national or foreign)

 • Judicial Institutions/Corrections ID